New River Community College: Campus

-The main campus, consisting of four buildings, is located on a 100-acre site in Dublin.
-The college also maintains a satellite campus at the New River Valley Mall in Christiansburg.
+The main campus consists of four buildings and is located on a 100-acre site in Dublin.
+The college also maintains a STEM-centered campus at the New River Valley Mall in Christiansburg.
 NRCC campuses provide technical and vocational programs as well as university-parallel programs.

 History

 NRCC opened as New River Vocational-Technical School in 1959 and came under the jurisdiction of the VCCS in 1966.
 It was originally located in the City of Radford, in the old Belle Hethe Elementary School Building.
 The school's name was changed in late 1969.
 In November of that same year, the newly named New River Community College broke ground in Dublin.
 Currently, the college has an average enrollment of approximately 5,000 students.

-The college’s current president is Dr. Patricia B. Huber, who has served in that capacity since 2017.
-She is the fifth president and first female to hold that position.
+The college's current president is Patricia B. Huber, who has served in that capacity since 2017.
+She is the fifth president and first woman to hold that position.

 2013 shooting incident

-On April 12, 2013, a gunman opened fire with a shotgun at a satellite campus at the New River Valley Mall in Christiansburg, Virginia.
-Two women were wounded.
-An off-duty security guard and two police officers subdued the gunman.
-The suspected gunman, Neil Allen MacInnis of Christiansburg, was 18 years old at the time of his arrest.
-Minutes prior to the attack, a message was posted on 4chan about threats of a shooting that would take place at the exact location.
-The message also included the name of the suspect, Neil MacInnis.
-MacInnis was convicted of two counts of malicious wounding and two counts of use of a firearm during the commission of a felony, and was held without bond. he was sentenced to 38 years in prison.
+On April 12, 2013, a gunman opened fire with a shotgun at a satellite campus at the New River Valley Mall in Christiansburg, Virginia, wounding two women.
+The suspect, an 18-year-old named Neil MacInnis, was detained and charged with two counts of use of a firearm during the commission of a felony and two counts of malicious wounding.
+MacInnis studied at the Christiansburg campus and reportedly threatened the shooting on 4chan minutes before the attack.
+On April 16, 2014, he pleaded guilty and was sentenced to 38 years in prison.